A Cash Only Christmas

 Or perhaps they live in Germany and all the lovely outdoor Christmas markets are popping up.

-So instead of waiting and then panicking, why not start early and plan to have a cash only Christmas this year?
+So instead of waiting and then panicking, why not start early and plan to have a cash only Christmas next time?

 Figure out how much last Christmas cost you.

-Based on your current budget how much can you afford to set aside each month for Christmas?
+Based on your current household budget how much can you afford to set aside each month for a cash only Christmas?

-Are there ways that you can begin making more money for Christmas?
+Are there ways that you can begin making more money specifically for a cash only Christmas?

-- asking for a few extra hours at work if you currently have a full-time job
+- asking for a few extra hours at work if you currently have a job

-- if you are creative you could consider making and selling items on Etsy.com
+- if you are creative you could look into making and selling items on Etsy.com

 - you could also look at doing some virtual freelance work online